 Assisting Victims & Survivors

 Onsite family violence advocates are able to assist survivors of domestic violence by providing supportive services and helping individuals navigate community resources in such a way that maintains confidentiality and keeps the family or individual safe.
 Advocates are able to provide clients with DV education, safety planning, access to resources such as shelter, housing, healthcare, food/clothing, rental & utility bill assistance, or anything that may impede the safety and success of each individual.
-Gas and hotel vouchers may be provided based on current availability.
+Gas vouchers may be provided based on current availability.